My Favourite Video Game Soundtracks - Part 1

-A GOOD SOUNDTRACK My love of video games started very early.
-I've always had a talent for music and have a habit of remembering the music of the games I have played (whether the music is good or not).
+My love of video games started very early.
+I've always had a musical talent and have a habit of remembering the music of the games I have played (whether the music is good or not).
 I would often find myself humming or singing them to myself.
 Most people (musical or not), for example, know the music for Super Mario or the Mii music used on the Wii.
 Whether they've sought out the music afterwards or not, it's quite likely that while playing the game, the music was so good at enhancing the visuals' characteristics and tone, and interesting enough, for them to remember it despite it not drawing their attention at the time.
 This, I believe, is what makes a great soundtrack.

-ADVENTURES IN BIT FORMAT
+MUSICAL ADVENTURES IN BIT FORMAT

 The smaller the platform a game is designed for, the less power-hungry it needs to be.
-For the Game Boy, games were designed in 8-bit format but by the release of the Game Boy Advance we were seeing games in 32-bit.
-Still, the size of these games were megabytes in size, reaching 100mb at most in the GBA's later life.
+For the Game Boy, games were designed in 8-bit format but by the release of the Game Boy Advance, we were seeing games in 32-bit.
+Still, the size of these games was megabytes in size, reaching 100 Mb at most in the GBA's later life.
 Compare that to current generation consoles where games like Red Dead Redemption 2 are over 100 gigabytes and that's a huge size difference.
 Why am I telling you this?
 Well, the average mp3 track is about 2 - 8 megabytes and, for a game like Zelda: Link's Awakening or Pokémon Yellow, with hours of play-time and a dozen music tracks, that would leave no space for the game's data on the cartridge.
 This is why we have bit-music, where musical instruments are synthesized into retro-sounding formats (and don't often sound like the original instrument).

 ZELDA: LINK'S AWAKENING, ZELDA: ORACLE OF AGES/SEASONS, ZELDA: A LINK TO THE PAST, ZELDA: MINISH CAP